 First up: That diaper potion.
 I assume you’re talking about this one, probably in the concentrated version?
 (Since you’re mentioning using it as a wipe solution.)
 Huge thing that I simply must say: one of the ingredients is essential lavender oil.
 DO NOT USE THIS PRODUCT ON A BABY BOY.
 Oh my God, this drives me insane, the number of baby products that still contain lavender oil.
+(Update January 2016: Amalah has been gradually changing her conservative position on lavender oil in children’s personal care products.
+Her latest view on lavender oils in children’s products can be found here.
+FYI– Her opinion from 2012 can be found here.)
 Lavender oil, in its “pure” form, has been found to cause hormone changes and breast growth in prepubertal boys.
 (Personally, I’m not really sure I’d use it on a baby girl either, if there’s a chance it could unnaturally boost her estrogen levels.)
 Sorry to get all up on a yelly soapbox, but everybody: please double-check your baby’s lotions, shampoos, soaps, diaper balms, etc. and see if they contain lavender (or tea tree) oil.
 Especially if you’re a fan of the natural-type brands and formulations.
 (Note that lavender “fragrance” is different, and usually artificial or very diluted.)
-(Update from editor: Amy has since softened her position a little on lavender use).

 Ahem.
 So!
 Obviously, I don’t use that particular wipe solution.
 I use bumGenius Bottom Spray, which emphatically does NOT contain either suspect oil (or parabens or phthalates).
 I never mix it into the wipes.
 Just spray it directly on the butt, Bob.
 And I only use it occasionally — not every change, just the messy ones when a wipe and water could use a little boost in power.
 This means a single bottle lasts for a long, long time.